RasppleII/a2server/docs/ivanx/a2server_recovery.md

 AppleTalk networking.

-If you have a screen or console cable attached, you will see some debugging information that concludes with \"Kernel panic.\" If you don\'t have a screen attached, there will be no visible signs other than that you simply can\'t connect from another computer on your network.
+If you have a screen or console cable attached, you will see some debugging information that concludes with "Kernel panic."
+If you don't have a screen attached, there will be no visible signs other than that you simply can't connect from another computer on your network.

 To prevent this from happening, type `a2server-setup` *before* updating the software on your computer.
-If it\'s too late, and you need to recover from this situation, you could [start over][1].
+If it's too late, and you need to recover from this situation, you could [start over][1].
 Or, if you want to keep your current installation, you have a few options, depending on your setup: